syncfusion-content/maui-docs/MAUI/System-Requirements.md

 # System Requirements for .NET MAUI

-The system requirements for using our Syncfusion .NET MAUI platform are as follows.
+The system requirements for using our Syncfusion .NET MAUI platform are as follows

 ### Operating Systems